 “We want a level playing field in assessing vendors,” said the CIO at a large East coast credit union.
-His institution, which heavily depends on third party vendors for its technology solutions, wants to ally only with the highest-rated vendors, the ones who add the lowest risk to the equation, as a matter of policy.
+His institution, which heavily depends on third party vendors for its technology solutions, wants to ally only with the highest-rated vendors, the ones who add the lowest cyber security risk to the equation, as a matter of policy.

-“I can count on one hand the clients who have asked to see our test results,” said a Maryland security consultant, who asked for anonymity to spare his client's embarrassment.
+“I can count on one hand the clients who have asked to see our test results,” said a Maryland cyber security consultant, who asked for anonymity to spare his client's embarrassment.

-“Templates provide a standardized method for completing supplier risk assessments to ensure compliance,” said Craig Nelson, a Managing Director at Alsbridge, a global consulting firm.
+“Templates provide a standardized method for completing supplier risk assessments to ensure compliance,” said Craig Nelson, Managing Director at Alsbridge, a global consulting firm.

-A well-crafted template, usually provided by an experienced third party risk assessment expert, helps provide assurance that the assessment is in fact on target and thorough.
+A well-crafted template, usually provided by an experienced third party risk assessment expert, helps provide assurance that the vendor evaluation is in fact on target and thorough.
 The key question is: Are you collecting the right data about this vendor?
-With a template, the answer should be an unequivocal yes.
+With a strong risk assessment template, the answer should be an unequivocal yes.

 A well-constructed template also digs into key issues, such as:

 These are simple, straightforward concerns, but the answers really do matter.
-In many cases, this part of the assessment readily lends itself to automation
+In many cases, this part of the assessment readily lends itself to automation.

 Tip for SecurityScorecard Customers: Type in a website address into the platform to retrieve detailed security-risk information instantly, without intruding on a vendor’s system.

-Is a template the final answer?
+Is a risk assessment template the final answer?
 No. A template provides a running head start.

 No waiting, 100% Free

-Get your free scorecard and learn how you stack up across 10 categories of risk.
+Get your free scorecard and learn how you stack up across 10 risk categories.
 Answer a few simple questions and we'll instantly send your score to your business email.